Shilo/SD2-Caffeine-Mod/README.md

 ## Disclaimer:
 All code and rights belong to their respective owners: AN Productions, Poxpower, Armor Games Studios or other.
 I take no credit for any of the original code and assets.
-Use this mods at your own risk: I am not responsible for any results of using this mod.
+Use this mod at your own risk: I am not responsible for any results of using this mod.
 The terms "safe" and "cheats" are subjective.
 By using this mod, you agree to the above terms.